 Evaluation and Wait List for Heart Transplants

 If your Loyola cardiologist recommends a heart transplant as the next step in your care, your healthcare team will confirm your diagnosis of end-stage heart failure or advanced heart failure and start your heart transplant evaluation.
 The evaluation has several steps and we will guide you through the process.
-Your cardiologist first will take a detailed personal and medical history before conducting a physical examination.
-Several tests will be ordered to assess the state of your health.
-We will be there with you every step of the way, informing you of your test results and next steps.
+Your cardiologist will first take a detailed personal and medical history before conducting a physical examination.

 The Medical Review Board will discuss your case and decide whether you are a good candidate for transplant or a left ventricular assist device (LVAD) as a bridge therapy while you wait for a heart transplant.
 If you are given approval as a heart transplant candidate, you will be placed on the national waiting list with the United Network for Organ Sharing (UNOS).
 Your wait time for a donor heart depends on many factors, including your medical urgency, compatibility to the donor and geography (organs are matched within the same region whenever possible).
 Your team will instruct you on all aspects of the transplant process, from evaluation to surgery and recovery.